Excerpt: Prologue

 She knew that.
 The other guards were moving into formation as the crowd approached.
 Perhaps they would see sense and let them pass.

-“Stop!” she snapped, levelling her gaze on him.
+“Stop!”
+She fixed him with her gaze.
 “I am a delegate of Azrithar.
-Any protest shall be resolved diplomatically.
+Any protest shall be resolved peacefully.
 You must—”

 A sudden, sharp pain in her side.
 She gasped.
 A purple stain under dripping chunks of rotting fruit.
 The smell was rancid.

-“Get out!” came a shout, then repeated by a chorus of voices.
+“Get out!” came a shout, repeated at once by a chorus of voices.

 “Fuck off!” came another.
 Then, “Get the silver bitch!”

 She turned away but several men broke from the crowd and dragged her back.
 She stumbled, falling hard.
-Hands pulled at her hair, boots stamped at her face.
+Hands pulled at her hair.
+Boots stamped at her face.
 One of the men knelt beside her, clawing at her robes, tearing them away until her breasts were exposed, the chill air biting at her skin.
-She held her hands up, tried to push the crowd away.
+She raised her hands, tried to push the crowd away.

 Her breaths came in ragged gasps, bruises welling up over her face and body.
 Her robes were stained with red, her hands wet with the blood of men she didn’t know.
 What was happening here?
 Why did he have to kill them?